All Children - All Families: How to Participate

 Agency staff will be asked to complete the Baseline Staff Assessment.
 This is an opportunity for your agency to measure staff's LGBTQ-related practice experience, knowledge, and skills.
 Survey results are also used to guide technical assistance and your agency's training needs assessment.

 - Receive Free Technical Assistance from ACAF Staff Members

-After your agency submits the Agency Self-Assessment and the Baseline Staff Assessment, you will receive free, individualized technical assistance from ACAF staff members.
+After your agency submits the Agency Self-Assessment and the Baseline Staff Assessment, it will be added to the list of participating agencies and you will receive free, individualized technical assistance from ACAF staff members.
 This consultation will involve an in-depth review of your self-assessment and cover which of the ten Benchmarks of LGBTQ Cultural Competency your agency has met, and which may still need more work before they are fully in place.